Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 The ``#[receive(...)]`` macro
 -----------------------------

-Specifying receive functions in Rust, can be done using the procedural macro
+In Rust, receive functions can be specified using the procedural macro
 |receive|_, which, like |init|_, is used to annotate a function and sets up an
 external function and supplies us with an interface for accessing the context.
 But, unlike the |init|_ macro, the function for |receive|_ is also supplied with